 Alexandra enjoys giving lectures and talks about different aspects of her research, and early medieval textiles and embroidery.
 She also leads embroidery workshops based on early medieval embroidery.

-She has presented to wide audiences including at the universities of Oxford , Edinburgh, Glasgow, Manchester and Leeds in the United Kingdom; the Université Caen Normandie in France, the University of New Mexico in America, and Simon Fraser University in Canada.
+She has presented to wide audiences including at the universities of Oxford, Edinburgh, Glasgow, Manchester and Leeds in the United Kingdom; the Université Caen Normandie in France; the University of New Mexico and the San Fransico School of Needlework and Design in America; and Simon Fraser University in Canada.
 Alexandra has lectured at a number of museums including the British Museum, UK, and the Musée de la Tapisserie de Bayeux in France.
 She is also a regular lecturer on the ‘From Court to Cloister’ year course at the Victoria and Albert Museum, UK.
 Groups Alexandra has spoken to include branches of the Embroiderers Guild, Ornamental Embroidery, Early Studies Textile Group, Medieval Dress and Textile Society, The Liverpool Decorative and Fine Arts Society and BBC History Days.

 Alexandra has organised and run one day embroidery workshops for both adults and children for the University of St Andrews, various branches of the Embroiderers Guild and the John Rylands Library in Manchester.
 She has also organised and run weekend and multi-day classes for Ornamental Embroidery and Embroidery Now.